cdy3870/UAV_ML/README.md

 source experiments_official_final.sh
 ```

 This script contains all the configurations used in the paper for the different timestamp sampling and class imbalance methods.
+Create directories called 'official_experiments/sampling' and 'official_experiments//handling_imbalances' to save the full results of the experiments.
+For the sampling experiment, the parsed file is sampled accordingly and produces an X and y data file, which is fed into the model.
+Each csv file contains the classification report from each of the 10 folds of the experiment, the standard deviation average, and fold average.